gsantner/memetastic/README.md

 advertisments for what's in the picture (so for you or your company).

 If you publish an app based on MemeTastic you MUST
-* Comply with the terms of [GPLv3](/LICENSE.md)
+* Comply with the terms of [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html)
-* Keep existing copyright notices in the app and publish full source code
+* Keep existing copyright notices in the app and hand out full source code
 * Show that the app is `based on MemeTastic by MemeTastic contributors`.
 Include a link to https://github.com/gsantner/memetastic
-* Show that the app is not MemeTastic but an modified/custom version, and the original app contributors are not responsible for modified versions
+* Show that the app is not MemeTastic but an modified/custom version, and the original app contributors are not responsible for modified versions or endorse your product
-* Not use MemeTastic as app name

 ## Privacy
 The app doesn't use your internet connection, it's working completly offline.
 It doesn't share any personal information with other apps or any web-server.